The following information covers buying land for your new Aidome Home.

 - For example an Ai dome received a building permit in 2014 in Marathon, Florida (part of the Keys) which is south of Dade County and in a higher wind speed, 180 mph, than Dade County without needing product approval.

 - Also April 2018 an Aidome in Highlands County Florida received a building permit under Florida’s new 2017 Building Code 6th Edition without needing Florida Product Approval.

 - Impact fees: If building in Florida, because there is no state income tax, government agencies get revenue by assessing impact fees.
 They figure new construction, brings more cars on the road, greater need for fire trucks, schools, etc. so they assess impact fees based on the square footage of the house.
 What are the impact fees on that piece of property?
 Due to the recession, some cities and counties are waiving some or all of the impact fees, if the fees are waived when will they be going back into effect?
 What date do you have to receive your Certificate of Occupancy (CO) before impact fees will be assessed?

 - If you purchase land with a mobile home that will get moved or older building that will be torn down, are you still assessed impact fees to build your new home or are you exempt?

 - Any Building permit application fees?
 Once you get a permit, how long is the permit good for, can you get extensions on your building permit?

-- What are the setback requirements on front, rear and sides?
+- Call the zoning department and ask the zoning questions which are at the end of our buying land document to assure there are no architectural restrictions requiring shingles or bricks, etc. What are the setback requirements on front, rear and sides?
 What are the setback requirements from city sewer or city water line or wetlands or flowing water?
 Or if installing septic tank/drain field and well, what are set backs from each?
 By asking these questions you determine how much property is left to build on.

 - Ask if there is a requirement on the minimum house square footage & if a garage is required?